Bean-Pringles/myfirstrepositoryMogusKid/README.md

 "Hello World" in about 10+ Programming Languages.
 This is just an introduction for me to GitHub :D

-Currently includes languages: Python, C, C++, and HTML!
+Currently includes languages: Python, C, C++, Rachet (@Bean_Pringle's language), and HTML!

-Languages adding later: Java, JavaScript, Rachet (Bean_Pringle's Language), and C#.
+Languages to be added later: Java, JavaScript, Rust, and C#.

 I am trying to learn the basics of various programming languages, such as variables and printing text.